-For the six months ended June 30, 2019, the Adviser waived advisory fees of \$11,850.
+For the six months ended June 30, 2019, the Adviser waived advisory fees of \$1,697.

 The Trust has entered into a master administrative services agreement with Invesco pursuant to which the Fund has agreed to pay Invesco a fee for costs incurred in providing accounting services and fund administrative services to the Fund and to reimburse Invesco for fees paid to insurance companies that have agreed to provide certain administrative services to the Fund.
 These administrative services provided by the insurance companies may include, among other things: maintenance of master accounts with the Fund; tracking, recording and transmitting net purchase and redemption orders for Fund shares; maintaining and preserving records related to the purchase, redemption and other account activity of variable product owners; distributing copies of Fund documents such as prospectuses, proxy materials and periodic reports, to variable product owners, and responding to inquiries from variable product owners about the Fund.
-Pursuant to such agreement, for the six months ended June 30, 2019, Invesco was paid \$65,725 for accounting and fund administrative services and was reimbursed \$626,096 for fees paid to insurance companies.
-Also, Invesco has entered into a sub-administration agreement whereby State Street Bank and Trust Company ("SSB") serves as custodian and fund accountant and provides certain administrative services to the Fund.
+Pursuant to such agreement, for the six months ended June 30, 2019, Invesco was paid \$6,511 for accounting and fund administrative services and was reimbursed \$69,081 for fees paid to insurance companies.
+Also, Invesco has entered into a sub-administrative services to the Fund.